kevinyma/p_v2/_posts/2013-01-30-architecture.md

 description: "Looking at one of Mies van der Rohe's, never built but supremely interesting."
 date: 2013-4-14 09:37:43 +0800
 technologies: Rhino
-category: physical
+category: blog
 tags: architectural design, physical
 ---

-Architectural studies as an extension of my interest in physical space and tangible design.
-Explorations in designing with line and form ensue.

-### House with Three Courts
+A House with Three Courts

 Throughout the 30s, German-American architect Mies van der Rohe was preoccupied with a series of court-house designs.
 These designs had no client.
 Rather, they were explorations of space for its own sake.